ksu-cs-textbooks/cis400/content/D-milestones/11-web-milestone-2.md

 * -1 point for every public member (other than test methods) not commented using XML-Style comments, as is discussed in the [documentation chapter]({{<ref "1-object-orientation/03-documentation">}}).
 * -1 point for every file not containing a header describing the file purpose and author(s). **Note: you do not need to include these in CSHTML files**

+Searching
+* -10 points if the search term input is missing
+* -10 points if the search functionality does not work for finding terms either the Name or Description
+* -10 points if the search is not case-insensitive
+* -10 points if the search does not return results which mach only part of multiple search terms.

 Type Filtering
 * -10 points if the checkbox for each of the type categories (Entrees, Sides, Drinks) that is missing
 * -10 points if the filter functionality for of the type categories (Entrees, Sides, Drinks) that is missing.